librenms/librenms/doc/Installation/Installation-Ubuntu-1804-Nginx.md

     http://librenms.example.com/install.php

+The web installer might prompt you to create a `config.php` file in your librenms install location manually, copying the content displayed on-screen to the file.
+If you have to do this, please remember to set the permissions on config.php after you copied the on-screen contents to the file.
+Run:

+    chown librenms:librenms /opt/librenms/config.php

 ### Final steps

 That's it!
 You now should be able to log in to http://librenms.example.com/.
 Please note that we have not covered HTTPS setup in this example, so your LibreNMS install is not secure by default.
 Please do not expose it to the public Internet unless you have configured HTTPS and taken appropriate web server hardening steps.